ola-sk/Secure-ERP/README.md

 Remember to surround the path with quotes if it uses spaces.

 Use the relational path as in the example above if you start from the project's root directory in the terminal.
-If you start from any different directory and you can relationally navigate to the root of the project where the erp.py file resides, the relational call is also possible.
+If you start from any different directory, and you can relationally navigate to the root of the project where the erp.py file resides, the relational call is also possible.

 From any directory on your system you can call the python to run the erp.py providing the absolute path to the erp.py